The plain answer

 National chain tariffs & hybrids

 The advertised headline for the brands most landlords shortlist.
-These figures are public tariff entries as of April 2026; your actual quote will vary by branch, property and bundle.
+Foxtons, Purplebricks and OpenRent figures were re-checked against their own websites in July 2026; the others are indicative and vary by branch.
+Your actual quote will vary by branch, property and bundle.
 Hybrids like Purplebricks and OpenRent trade ongoing management for a lower fixed headline, good for confident self-managers, light on compliance evidence.

 | Agency | Full management | Tenant-find | Notable extras |